Two-Jay/42_avaj-launcher/README.md

 # 42_avaj-launcher

-Simple weather simulator with basic java
+A simple aircraft simulator for learning Java.